karinefurtado/Matching-game/README.md

 # Matching-game
 Matching game developed in C language.
-The game have four levels witch the player can choose: easy, medium, hard and insane.
+The game has four levels that the player can choose: easy, medium, hard and insane.
+More details on the scoring rules in the PDF document.